baasman/qualipy/docs/index.rst

       * Execute these aggregate functions as your data pipeline is running
   * Track and maintain these aggregate values in a separate location (Either SQlite or Postgres)
   * Generate reports describing your data in real time
+      * Longitudinally describing all batches over time
+      * Describe a single batch to understand at a deeper level
   * Run automated anomaly detection on all collected aggregates (and has an extendible anomaly detection model)
   * Provide a command line interface to:
       * Execute anomaly detection
-      * Produce anomaly or comparison reports
+      * Produce anomaly, comparison or batch reports
       * Interact with the historical data

 Contents: